matthewkerr/Card-Challenge-V2/README.md

 An example of this code working can be found here : https://card-concentration-v2.firebaseapp.com/

-WARNING :: This code is not production ready.
-Could be optimized.
 WARNING :: Circadence has access to this code if you copy mine,  and cheat they will know.

 Game Description